Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Nonlinear Classification Metrics

 \paragraph{Results} Table~\ref{tab:biobj} shows how \dtc{} compares to MurTree on optimizing nonlinear metrics.
-For trees of depth three, \dtc{} is on average 1.5 times faster than MurTree; for trees of depth four, it is on average 3.4 times faster.
-This performance difference can be partly explained by the new upper and lower bound technique as explained in Appendix~\ref{app:pseudocode}.
+By using the geometric mean of the relative performance \citep{fleming1986geometric_mean}, we can see that for trees of depth three, \dtc{} is on average 7.1 times faster than MurTree; for trees of depth four, it is on average 6.8 times faster.
+This performance difference can be partly explained by the new upper and lower bound technique, as explained in Appendix~\ref{app:pseudocode}.

 This same method could also be used to optimize other nonlinear metrics that are monotonic with respect to the false positive and negative scores, such as Matthews correlation coefficient.